wang3303/delivery_bot/README.md

 , a single-board computer with considerate computation power.
 Read [wiki](https://github.com/wang3303/delivery_bot/wiki) for concrete details.

+Out robot is able to accomplish the following task:
+* Build an map while moving around
+* Receive goal location from android app and navigate to the goal based on the map built

 ## Structure of Package
 ![img]()
 ## Interaction with Android